Summary Of Significant Accounting Policies

 Product return policy

-All products that are returned within the first 30 days following purchase are refunded at 100% of the sales price to retail customers and Preferred Customers.
+All products that are returned within the first 30 days following purchase is refunded at 100% of the sales price to retail customers and Preferred Customers.
 This 30-day return policy is offered to Associates only on their first order.
 All other returned product that is unused and resalable is refunded up to one year from the date of purchase at 100% of the sales price less a 10% restocking fee.
 According to the terms of the Associate agreement, return of product where the purchase amount exceeds one hundred dollars and was not damaged at the time of receipt by the Associate may result in cancellation of the Associate's distributorship.
 Depending upon the conditions under which product was returned customers may either receive a refund based on their original form of payment, or credit on account for a product exchange.

 Shipping and handling costs

 The Company's shipping and handling costs are included in cost of sales for all periods presented.

 Associate incentives expenses include all forms of commissions, compensation, and other incentives paid to our Associates.

 Selling, general and administrative

 Selling, general and administrative expenses include wages and benefits, depreciation and amortization, rents and utilities, Associate event costs, advertising and professional fees, marketing, and research and development expenses.
 Equity-based compensation